mharen/mharen.github.io/blog/2012/2012-07-building-cabers-for-your-summer.md

 Now I just need to figure out how to actually get them to the office…

-If you’re overwhelmed with curiosity about what an office Olympics might be like, check out photos from previous years (<a href="http://www.rovisys.com/staticContent/Pictures/RovOlympics2008/index.html">2008</a>, <a href="http://www.rovisys.com/staticContent/Pictures/WinterOlympics2010/index.html">2010</a>).
+If you’re overwhelmed with curiosity about what an office Olympics might be like, check out photos from previous years ([2008](http://www.rovisys.com/staticContent/Pictures/RovOlympics2008/index.html), [2010](http://www.rovisys.com/staticContent/Pictures/WinterOlympics2010/index.html)).
 Pictures from this year’s games will be up a few weeks after the event.